 Perhaps CONTROL is a unifying feature.
 If, for the most part, life is a seemingly mysterious, random, unthinking and unpredictable experience, can I develop control mechanisms to make my life appear less random, more explicable and less unpredictable?

 Here, then, is a starting point: humans are sexual, social, meaning-making mammals tending to ‘control freakry’.
-At the very least, us humans struggle to obtain some semblance of control over who they are, as well as the environment into which we are thrust.
+At the very least, us humans struggle to obtain some semblance of control over who they are at the best of time ; without considering the environment into which we are thrust.
+It’s all rather intricate, is it not?

 Now all this is very ‘global’ so let’s get down to specifics.